Fripp Island, South Carolina: Population and governance

 According to the 2000 census, Fripp Island has a year-round primary population of 887 residents.
 The realistic figure is likely higher than reported because many homeowners consider Fripp Island property as second homes and may spend weeks or months on the island, but do not consider it their primary residence.
 In summer months the island's population can rise to about 5,000 due to an increase in visitors.

 Fripp Island is a private, gated community, run by the Fripp Island Property Owners Association (FIPOA) since the mid-1980s.
 It is not a municipality though it maintains island operations via a public service district and property owners association.
 In addition to providing a security force and fire/rescue squad, the island also maintains its own bridges, roads, paths, parks, and beach access routes.
 Meetings and gatherings are typically held at the Fripp Island Community Centre.
 An all-faiths chapel is also located on the island.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

 Transportation

 Although cars and trucks are allowed on roads and streets, golf carts are the prevailing method of transportation on the island.
 Bicycles are also popular and are used among residents and visitors alike, and several streets offer parallel bike trails to separate bicyclists from motor vehicles.

-Amenities

-All amenities are owned and operated by Fripp Resorts.
-These include all restaurants, golf courses, tennis courts, pools and stores.
-The initiation fee is $25,000.
-There are three levels of membership with an annual fee depending on the membership level.